Passer au contenu

 Definition

 Linear attention is a family of attention mechanisms that reduce the cost of self-attention from quadratic to linear in the sequence length.
-Standard softmax attention compares every token to every other token, costing time and memory proportional to the square of the sequence length.
-Linear attention sidesteps this by approximating the softmax similarity with a kernel: each query and key is passed through a feature map, and the resulting dot products replace the exponential comparison.
-Because the operation is now a plain product of feature maps, the associative property of matrix multiplication lets the model aggregate keys and values once and reuse that summary, achieving linear-time complexity.
+Standard softmax attention — the heart of the transformer — compares every token with every other token, so doubling the sequence quadruples the work and the memory.
+Linear attention sidesteps this by replacing the exponential softmax similarity with a kernel: queries and keys are passed through a feature map, and their plain dot products stand in for the softmax comparison.
+Because the operation becomes ordinary matrix multiplication, the associative property applies — the model can aggregate keys and values into a compact summary once and let every query read from that summary, instead of touching every past token individually.
+The result: compute and memory that grow linearly with sequence length, not quadratically.

 The kernel trick at the core